Watch France’s election message

 Frances was born in Co Galway in Ireland and grew up on a small farm.
 She attended the local national school and then St Raphael’s Convent of Mercy in Loughrea.
 She trained as a nurse at King’s College Hospital in Camberwell south east London and then did her health visitor training at the University of Brighton.
-She continued her studies and got a BSc (1st Class Hons) from the University of Greenwich in 1997 and she is now undertaking a PhD research degree at Canterbury Christ Church University.
+She continued her studies and got a BSc (1st Class Hons) from the University of Greenwich in 1997.
+She completed her post graduate research and was awarded the degree of PhD at Canterbury Christ Church University.
 Her parents did not go to school beyond the age of fourteen and they were very keen that their children should do well in education and contribute to society.
 All her siblings except for her brother who went into farming went on to third level education.
 The need for peace and justice in Northern Ireland was very much part of family discussions and political debate during her formative years and this has influenced Frances in her professional as well as her political life.

 Frances worked as a health visitor for many years in London.
 She became particularly interested in supporting families where there were child protection issues and she went on to manage health visiting practice and child protection for a north Kent NHS Trust.
 She worked with traveller families and asylum seekers and refugees in the London Borough of Greenwich and saw firsthand the challenges faced by those living at the margins of society and how these groups were further disadvantages by the policies of the Thatcher and Major governments.